Monthly Archives

 3) - The creation of El Attarine seems to have been first undertaken a long time ago.
 You allude to a more recent marketing study…

 - I do not have recourse to market studies nor focus groups.
 I put them at a distance.
-“El Attarine” is not a conclusion but a homage paid to what gave rise to my taste for perfumes, derived from my Moroccan experience.
-Which means that – and this is probably the meaning of your question – I have never loved nor now do love perfumes that are the products of polls.
+"El Attarine" is not a conclusion but a homage paid to what gave rise to my taste for perfumes, derived from my Moroccan experience.
+Which means that - and this is probably the meaning of your question - I have never loved nor now have any love for perfumes that are the results of polls.

 4) -What is the meaning of the color symbolism in Serge Noire?